Troubleshoot the TPM

 - Windows 10

 - Windows 11

 This article provides information for the IT professional to troubleshoot the Trusted Platform Module (TPM):

 With TPM 1.2 and Windows 10, version 1507 or 1511, or Windows 11, you can also take the following actions:

 For information about the TPM cmdlets, see TPM Cmdlets in Windows PowerShell.

 About TPM initialization and ownership

-Starting with Windows 10, the operating system automatically initializes and takes ownership of the TPM.
+Starting with Windows 10 and Windows 11, the operating system automatically initializes and takes ownership of the TPM.
 This is a change from previous operating systems, where you would initialize the TPM and create an owner password.

 Troubleshoot TPM initialization

 If you find that Windows is not able to initialize the TPM automatically, review the following information: